grislyeye/three-meet/pages/backgrounds/knave.md

 ### Speciality

 You specialised in a particular criminal enterprise.
 Choose a speciality and gain it's features.
-Knave specialities include: Burglar.
+Knave specialities include: **Burglar** and **Ragamuffin**.

 ## Burglar